-Legislation like this in the US and around the world is increasingly enshrining the internationally developed Web Content Accessibility Guidelines (WCAG 2.0) into law, meaning that fines and other penalties are a pressing reality for every digital brand.
+Legislation like this in the US and around the world are increasingly recommending the internationally developed Web Content Accessibility Guidelines (WCAG 2.0) as the de-facto standard to conform to, meaning that fines and other penalties are a pressing reality for every digital brand.

 ADA in action